JuliaOcean/Climatology.jl/docs/src/index.md

 # OceanStateEstimation.jl

-This package is at a very early stage of development.
-Stay tuned ...
+This package is still at a very early stage of development.
+Currently it just provides the following functions and path variables.

 ```@index
 ```